 The standard model of elementary particles is a quantum field theory that studies fundamental particles and interactions.
 The standard model includes three of the four known fundamental interactions: electromagnetic, strong nuclear and weak nuclear.
 The fourth interaction, gravity, has virtually no effect on quantum processes, so it is not studied in the standard model.

-Part of the academic team at the Saphir Millennium Institute works precisely on testing and refining the standard model, extending its scope and developing the computational tools needed to analyse the enormous amount of data produced by particle collision experiments.
-In particular, computational tools to analyse the data generated by the Large Hadron Collider's Atlas experiment.
+Part of the academic team at the Saphir Millennium Institute is working precisely on testing and refining the standard model, extending its scope and developing the computational tools needed to analyze the enormous amount of data produced by particle collision experiments.
+In particular, computational tools to analyze the data generated by the Large Hadron Collider Atlas experiment.

 The standard model of elementary particles has been tested countless times and has almost always been shown to work.
-However, as it does not integrate gravity and has some deviations (for example, when it comes to neutrinos), there are many research teams looking to develop a theory that more accurately describes the laws of physics.
+However, since it does not integrate gravity and has some deviations (for example, as it relates to neutrinos), there are many research teams looking to develop a theory that more accurately describes the laws of physics.
 Image credits: Buckminsterfullerene C60.
 Source: Wikimedia Commons.

 Physics beyond the standard model